 If You Can't Find a Replacement

 If you've looked everywhere and have come up empty, you'll have to accept the fact that your antique oil lamp cannot be safely used.
 If you want to replace it, you have a wealth of options.
-Check on eBay, Etsy, Houzz, Mercari Vintage and Collectibles, 1st Dibs, W.T.
-Kirkman Lanterns, or Antique Lamp Supply.
+Check on eBay, Etsy, Houzz, Mercari Vintage and Collectibles, or 1st Dibs.
 Before you buy, learn how to tell if the lamp is actually an antique or just a reproduction if you are considering a lamp from a site such as eBay or Etsy as opposed to a retailer or local antique dealer.